prkumar/uplink/README.rst

 **Or Carmi** (`@liiight`_), notifiers_ maintainer-

-    Uplink’s intelligent usage of decorators and typing leverages the most pythonic features in an elegant and dynamic way.
+    Uplink's intelligent usage of decorators and typing leverages the most pythonic features in an elegant and dynamic way.
 If you need to create an API abstraction layer, there is really no reason to look elsewhere.